k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: double message when entering the lemure pits (hellc demon boss level)
 - Fix: heap-use-after-free when long worms where slimed by a player poly'd as green slime mid worm hit loop
+- Fix: heap-use-after-free caused by an exploding forge destroying the same dipped object twice